 - how groups are expected to manage themselves, and identify and resolve issues.

-Vary the products for assessment from group work.
-For example, you can ask for groups to produce class oral presentations, poster presentations, group or individual project reports, individual self-assessments by students of their own contributions to group processes.
+- Varying the products for assessment from group work.
+For example, you can ask for groups to produce class oral presentations, poster presentations, group or individual project reports or individual self-assessments of students' own contributions to group processes.

-- Is it better to allow students to establish their own group membership, or should you allocate students to groups according to particular criteria?
+- Decide beforehand whether you will allow students to establish their own group membership, or allocate students to groups according to particular criteria.
 For example, you might want to ensure an appropriate mix of disciplines, cultural backgrounds or ages.
-Decide this beforehand.

 - Groups of five members have been shown to be generally most effective, as they enable diversity of membership as well as manageable organisation and interaction.

 - Larger groups make it very difficult to coordinate and organise the work, and some members may fade into the background.

 - Groups of fewer than four members may become unviable through lack of different viewpoints, or excessive workload.

 - Plan for stimulating interaction within groups.
 For example, you might contrive their membership to include a mixture of genders, ages, cultures, work backgrounds and so on, and require the group's diverse assets to be featured in their outputs.

 - Define the roles to be included in the group's functioning, for example: